isabelle-utp/utp-main/README.md

 are types, a relation has a different type to a flat predicate and so variables in these constructions also have different types.

+For more details of the Isabelle/UTP grammar please see the [syntax reference document](doc/syntax/utp-syntax.pdf).

 ## Proof support

 We employ a number of proof tactics for UTP: